mondash/Virtuoso/Virtuoso/README.md

 A: Yes!
 For other players with the mod, pitch and expression are fully synchronized across the network using a custom *Photon* integration.

 **Q: Can I form a band with my buddies?**
 A: You can!
 Each player can grab a bugle and jam in perfect sync.
-Just note: only **one bugle spawns on the island** (for now), so you’ll have to pass the horn around.
-More spawns are planned in a future update.
+Try out [*PocketBugle*][pocket] for an easy way to get started — spawn your own bugle anytime and start tooting together.

 ## 📌 Planned Features

-- 📦 Additional bugle spawns
 - 🎨 Custom trumpet model
 - 🔊 Multiple brass tones
 - ⚙️ More configuration options